• Lead Screw supplier

 We will be more than happy to help, so please call today!

 Combine the lead screw and nuts with a full range of linear guides and rails will provide load support to any linear mechanism.
 Offering excellent rigidity and parallelism during operation the guides can be used in both vertical and horizontal planes.
 The whole linear program allows the supply of complete mechanical systems, through knowledge staff.
+ABSSAC also offers a diverse range of related ancillary products, such as support bearings, racks, splines, and more, providing customers with a complete solution that meets their specific needs, all at the right price.

 Types of screw threads